Orange Cake

 Spatula removing a slice of Orange Cake.

-• Pure vanilla extract – please use pure, not imitation, which really doesn’t have the same flavor.
+• Pure vanilla extract – Please use pure, not imitation, which really doesn’t have the same flavor.

 Woman slicing an Orange Cake cooked in a loaf pan.

 What I love about this recipe is that you have choices about what pan to bake it in.
 You can make it in a 9-inch cake pan, and then you can serve it more like a dessert, in wedges, perhaps with whipped cream.
 Or, if you like, skip the glaze and make a frosting for the cake.
-The chocolate sour cream frosting from the carrot cupcakes would be great.
+The chocolate sour cream frosting from the carrot cupcake recipe would be great.
 Or try the plain cream cheese frosting from the banana cake.

 Orange Cake and orange cake loaf on a wire rack.

-What to Serve with Orange Cake
+What to Serve With Orange Cake

 Slice of Orange Cake and blueberries on a white plate with fluted edges.